google-research/imagenet-mistakes/README.md

 the combination of the 'correct_multi_label' and 'unclear_multi_label' fields.

+The example notebook in the notebooks directory contains example code for evaluating on these splits, including multi-label accuracy and the ImageNet-M split using pre-computed logits for the ViT-3B and Greedy Soups models used in the paper.

 ## Metadata

  - Class Confusions: We include a list of the individual ImageNet classes